-- If Camera Connect is already installed, select [Do not display]. - If Camera Connect is not installed, select [Android] or [iOS], scan the displayed QR code with the smartphone to access Google Play or App Store and install Camera Connect. - Pairing now begins.
+- If Camera Connect is already installed, select [Do not display]. - If Camera Connect is not installed, select [Android] or [iOS], scan the displayed QR code with the smartphone to access Google Play or App Store and install Camera Connect. - ▶ Pairing now begins.

-Steps on the Smartphone (1) 0 Start Camera Connect.
-Canon Select the camera to pair with.
-If you are using an Android smartphone, Bluetooth enabled cameras go to step 12.
-EOS Tap on [Pair] (iOS only).
-Bluetooth Pairing Request "EOS " would like to pair with your .
-Cancel Pair
+Steps on the Smartphone (1)

+9 Start Camera Connect.

+- Select the camera to pair with. - ▶ If you are using an Android smartphone, go to step 12.

+Tap on [Pair] (iOS only).

+1) Select [OK].

+13 Press <SET >.

+- Pairing is now complete, and the camera is connected to the smartphone via Bluetooth - ▶ A Bluetooth icon appears on the main Camera Connect screen.

-Bluetooth connection consumes battery power even after the camera's auto power off is activated.
+- Pairing or Bluetooth connection is not possible if the camera is connected to a computer or another device with an interface cable. - The camera cannot be connected to two or more devices at the same time via Bluetooth. - Bluetooth connection consumes battery power even after the camera's auto power off is activated.
 Therefore, the battery level may be low when you use the camera.